 - Yoast SEO — The most popular SEO plugin for a reason.
 Customize all aspects of SEO on your site globally and on a per-page basis.
 Also analyzes your content to improve on-page SEO and even readability.
 Must have!

-- Autoptimize — Excellent to complement caching plugins.
+- Autoptimize — Excellent complement to caching plugins.
 Makes your site faster by concatenating and minifying scripts, styles and HTML.
-Highly recommended!
+Highly recommended as a site speed performance plugin!

 Social networks with their millions of users are an important source of traffic and should always be part of your growth hacking strategy.
 The plugins below will help with that.